Retaj Hotels and Hospitality: Turkey

-Retaj Hotels & Hospitality owns 2 hotels in Turkey, one of which is located in Istanbul and the other is located in Termal.
+Retaj Hotels & Hospitality owns 2 hotels in Turkey, one in Istanbul and one in Termal.

 Retaj Royale Istanbul Hotel is located in the Istanbul Business District.

-Retaj Thermal Hotel & Spa is located in Termal, Turkey near the larger city of Yalova.
-The hotel consists of 88 rooms along with a spa, restaurant, garden and café.
+Retaj Thermal Hotel & Spa is located in Termal, Turkey, near the larger city of Yalova.
+The hotel consists of 88 rooms along with a spa, restaurant, garden, and café.
 The hotel was built with a “TRY 35 million investment in partnership with Turkish Hisar Karadag Group.”

 In 2015, Balkans.com reported that Retaj Hotels & Hospitality plans to invest $700 million in Turkey over the next 2 years with plans to open new hotels in Istanbul, Bursa, Trabzon, and Ankara.

 Comoros Island

 The Retaj Moroni Sports and Leisure Resort is located in the Comoros.
 The hotel consists of 55 rooms.

 Saudi Arabia

 Retaj Al Rayyan Mecca is a 4-star hotel located in Mecca, Saudi Arabia.
-The hotel has 22 stories and 670 rooms and suites as well as a restaurant, fitness center, and meeting rooms.
+The hotel has 22 storeys and 670 rooms and suites as well as a restaurant, fitness center, and meeting rooms.
 A report published by Trade Arabia stated that the Al Rayyan Mecca hotel constitutes the Retaj Group's first step towards its “expansion plan in the GCC, particularly in Saudi Arabia.”